SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 #### Stochastic Cell Rescaling
 The stochastic cell rescaling algorithm was developed by [Bernetti and Bussi (2020)][Bernetti-2020] as an improved version of the Berendsen pressure bath that samples correct volume fluctuations.
-It adds a stochastic term to the calculation of the rescaling matrix that causes the local pressure fluctuations to be correct for the canonical (NPT) statistical ensemble while retaining the fast first order decay of the pressure deviations from the target pressure.
+Adding a stochastic term to the rescaling matrix corrects the local pressure fluctuations for the canonical NPT ensemble while retaining the fast decay of the deviation from the target pressure.
 {: .self_study_text :}
 - Improved version of the Berendsen barostat.
 - Adds stochastic term to rescaling matrix.
 - Produces correct fluctuations of local pressure for NPT ensemble.
 {: .instructor_notes :}

-Therefore stochastic cell rescaling can be applied during both equilibration, while the pressure is still far from the target, which would lead to undesired oscillations when using extended system methods like Parrinello-Rahman or MTTK, as well as during production-md (data collection), where it is important to sample from a correct statistical ensemble.
+Stochastic cell rescaling can be applied during both equilibration and production runs since pressure converges quickly without oscillations.
 {: .self_study_text :}
 - Pressure converges fast without oscillations.
 - Can be used for all stages of MD, including production.